 Unlike nihon shishu however sanada string lacked artistic flair and left many Japanese wanting a more artistic clothing option.
 In this wake, the samurai changed his business model and instead focused on sashiko embroidery, a regimented embroidery featuring crossed stitches as part of its design, originally used to reinforce garments and as a means of repair.

 As the popularity of sashiko increased its art form became more free, with regional differences resulting in a varied series of patterns and structures.
 One of these, was extremely similar to modern day cross stitch, Hitomezashi.
 However, still out of reach by the average Japanese person, the thread brand DMC entered Japan and offered a high quality, affordable thread.

 Modern Japan (1926 – present)

-Post war interest in Japan started a revolution of sorts, resulting in ‘handicraft’ or craft as westerns know it, becoming a national pass time, with speciality stores becoming well known all over the country.
+Post-war interest in Japan started a revolution of sorts, resulting in ‘handicraft’ or craft as westerns know it, becoming a national pass time, with specialty stores becoming well known all over the country.
 As time passed, handicraft stores became the largest stores in Japan.